project-rig/rig/DEVELOP.md

 The test suite supports the following commandline arguments:

-* `--spinnaker SPINN_HOSTNAME WIDTH HEIGHT` -- run tests against the specified SpiNNaker system.
+* `--spinnaker SPINN_HOSTNAME` -- run tests against the specified SpiNNaker system.
 * `--spinn5` -- include tests which specifically require a SpiNN-5 board to be
   attached.
 * `--bmp BMP_HOSTNAME` -- run BMP communication tests against the suggested